 North Metropolitan TAFE offers you a range of further study opportunities, see below for a list of related courses or you may wish to apply to university to study to become a Registered Nurse.

-With Lower fees, local skills in 2021 - Annual Full fee
+With Lower fees, local skills - Annual Full fee

-With Lower fees, local skills in 2021 - Annual Concession fee
+With Lower fees, local skills - Annual Concession fee

 These fees are estimates only and are for the entire course for students enrolling on a full-time basis.